jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 5. The **Provision devices** page shows.
 Under **Waiting on activation** select **Add MAC addresses manually**.

-6. In the **Add MAC** addresses dialogue, enter the MAC address of "ab-cd-12-34-ef-56" and location, Bellevue, for the Teams IP Phone.
+6. In the **Add MAC** addresses dialogue, enter the MAC address of "ab-cd-12-34-ef-56" and for location enter **Bellevue**, for the Teams IP Phone.

 	In a production environment you would enter the actual MAC address of the device you want to connect.